Home GastronomyMy favorite Italian restaurants in Paris

 Chez Claudia

-On the menu, you’ll find classic Italian cuisine but also signature dishes from the house and specialties from the Amalfi Coast, from Naples to Puglia.
-On the program: for starters, we had the vitello tonnato (16 €), followed by pizzas with fluffy dough (prices between 12 € and 22 €), ravioli stuffed with truffle in a parmesan sauce (21 €), and for dessert, the must-have tiramisu (10 €), for which I clearly have a pronounced addiction.
-As for drinks, the restaurant obviously offers a very Italian wine list (wine by the glass between 6 € and 8 €).
+On the menu, we find classics of Italian cuisine but also house signature dishes and specialties from the Amalfi coast, from Naples to Puglia.
+On the program: for an appetizer we had the vitello tonnato (16€), followed by pizzas with fluffy dough (prices between 12€ and 22€), ravioli stuffed with truffle in a parmesan sauce (21€), and for dessert the essential tiramisu (10€) to which I clearly have a pronounced addiction.
+As for drinks, the restaurant obviously offers a very Italian wine list (wine by the glass between 6€ and 8€).

 Tested in 2023